I was born in Eskilstuna on January 26, 1981. I live in, works in and owns a appartment in central Eskilstuna, very close to the train station.

 I like to play retro videogames where I collect modern different retro videogame console replicates and different retro computer replicate consoles.
 I own for examle a "The C64 Maxi model" computer, a "the Amiga 500 mini" computer, a "The Atari THE400 mini" computer, a "The Spectrum" computer, a "Mini Nintendo" console, a "Mini Super Nintendo" console and a "Sega Megadrive Flashback HD" console.
 I also own some arcade game single game only machines like for example "PacMan", "Bubble Bobble" and "Game & Watch: Super Mario Bros".
 I also own "Evercade" machines and several games collections for them.
 "Evercade" is multiretro consol that emulates many computer consoles and video games.
 One buys special licensed and legal rom cartridges for it.
 "Evercade" exist as both portable and as stationary consols.
 See tab "Evercade"

 Each replicate console has lots of build in games.
 The "Sega Megadrive Flashback HD" is unique in the sense that it can also play old "Megadrive" cartridges besides the build in games.
 I have tried my old cartridges that I had stored in the attic storage and I also bought some old very cheap cartridges at a secondhand store to try out the machines limits and they all work except saving game function, not shure if becouse of machine or if some sort of batterys are used that are to old but it is possible to save states to the machine it self and reload.
-I also own a old "Sega MegaDrive Turbo" joystick at attice storage, not shure it also works with new machine since I have not found it yet but I found my original "Megadrive" machine.

-I also own and old used "Sega Gamegear" original machine and a few games.
-I even bought a orignal "Sega Master System" converter that make it possible to play "Sega Master System" games on it and I bought a few "Sega Master System" games and they still work.
+I also own and old used "Sega Game Gear" original machine and a few games.
+I even bought a original "Sega Master System" converter that make it possible to play "Sega Master System" games on it and I bought a few "Sega Master System" games and they still work.
 I can conclude that in many cases "Segas" 8 bit versions of the same games are different than "Segas" 16 bit versions.
 They have same themes, similar graphics, same story but completly different levels.
-I also read why "Sega Gamegear" lost the portable consol game war in the old days.
+I also read why "Sega Game Gear" lost the portable consol game war in the old days.
 It used much batterys, possible linked to the fullcolor screen.
 Note that a "Game Gear" to "Master System" converter does not exist since "Game Gear" has more colors than "Master System" but other than that similar hardware so "Master System" to "Game Gear" is possible but not they other way.

-Most items in my museum, except "Evercade" catridges, are second hand items or items I owned since old days.
+Most items in my museum, except "Evercade" cartridges, are second hand items or items I owned since old days.
 I see nothing wrong in giving the items a new home and save money in the process since they work as they was new and I have no problems in using them.

 The retro machine that I play mostly on are my "Commodore 64 maxi" model since I likes these games most.
 The "Commodore 64 maxi" model is a "remake" of the classical world record best selling computer model from 1982 where I bought the "maxi" model to get a real keyboard.
 The retromachine has USB ports and HDMI output.